 So you’re ready for a challenge?
 Looking to test your skills on some of the toughest tracks in town?
 Well then, the greater Scottsdale area is more than ready for you with its extensive menu of challenging layouts.
 Each requires your full concentration, strong shot-making skills, and perhaps a lucky bounce or two along the way to come in under par.
+Test your game out at some of the top golf courses in Scottsdale.
 Here are five courses that will quickly reveal just how good your game is.

 Everybody wants to play where the pros play, and the world’s best have been visiting the TPC Scottsdale’s Stadium Course annually for the Waste Management Phoenix Open since it opened in 1987.
 Normally the rough isn’t quite as thick and the greens aren’t quite as fast as during tournament week, but at just over 7,200 yards from the tips, the Stadium Course will give you all you can handle.